top of page

 September 2016 – March 2018

-We were commissioned by Lambeth Council on behalf of Loughborough Junction Steering Group to shape the spending of a £750k budget comprising £400k from Transport for London, and £350k from Lambeth Council Funding.
-The constraints of this funding requires it to be spent on capital works and not revenue.
-The aim of this engagement work was to take ideas for physical improvements to Loughborough Junction, as identified by the Steering Group, and ask the wider community to prioritise these ideas.
+We were commissioned by Lambeth Council on behalf of the Loughborough Junction Steering Group to help shape the spending of a £750,000 budget, which comprised £400,000 from Transport for London and £350,000 from Lambeth Council funding.
+This funding was restricted to capital works only, not revenue.
+The purpose of our engagement was to present physical improvement ideas identified by the Steering Group and ask the wider community to prioritise them.

 About the project